kepsteen/javascript-prep-0224-code-solutions/prep-javascript-functions/prep-javascript-functions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What are the five parts of a function definition?
+- What are the five parts of a function definition? function keyword, function name, parameters, code block
 - How do you call a function?
+function name()

-- What is the difference between a parameter and an argument?
+- What is the difference between a parameter and an argument? a parameter is defined with the function and the arguments are passed with the function when it is called
 ## Notes

 All student notes should be written here.